Delirium - Sudden Confusion or Change in Behavior

 Even if there has simply been a change in the elder’s thinking or behavior, most caregivers and family members will know that something is not right.
 It’s important to contact a doctor as soon as possible so that he or she can find the cause of the delirium and treat the underlying problem.

-The questions and answers in this section will help you learn more about how to recognize when sudden confusions is an emergency and what you can do about it.
+The questions and answers in this section will help you learn more about how to recognize when sudden confusion is an emergency and what you can do about it.